 When I got home, I researched the place and found out about the Boros Collection.
 The bunker gets its name from Christian Boros, who repurchased his contemporary art collection in 2003.
 The renovation work to make the place usable was finished in 2007.
 Today, you can visit the art collection through registration at their official website.

 This is one of the few bunkers in Berlin that is easy to enter.
 This happens because the place is abandoned in the middle of a park and, even though it keeps getting walled in, people break it down and make it easy to enter it.

-We have been there before, when we used to do free open tours of Berlin, and it is quite a weird sight.
-Inside there is nothing to be seen since it has been there for a long time and it is filled with garbage and trash.
-From the outside, it looks like a turtle shell coming out of the floor, covered in graffiti.
+We have been there before when we used to do free open tours of Berlin, and it is quite a weird sight.
+Inside there is nothing to be seen since it has been there for a long time, and it is filled with garbage and trash.
+It looks like a turtle shell coming out of the floor, covered in graffiti from the outside.